 My mom wears rose oil and this beautiful prayer bead necklace (which she wears as a bracelet) fashioned from beads of crushed rose petals…it smells amazing and needless to say, the scent brings me home into my mother’s warm arms.

 From my personal experience, the soft and warm scent of rose calms my heart and seems to help me unwind after a long day.
 It also lends itself to helping me get a good night’s sleep among other health benefits…not that I get much sleep with my little guy around (bless his heart).

 They’re are not too difficult to find, either.
-You can source them online from Harmonic Arts (one of my favoruite organic herbal dispensaries) or from your local health food shop.
-Be sure to source organic rose petals; many commercially available roses and rose products can be contaminated with pesticides and fungicides which you probably don’t want to consume (just a guess).
+You can source them online from or from your local health food shop.
+Be sure to source organic food grade rose petals; many commercially available roses and rose products can be contaminated with pesticides and fungicides which you don’t want to consume.